WilliamConnatser/pg-toolbox/README.md

 # Why?

-I decided to create this package after reading this blog post from the creator of the NPM Package [slonik](https://github.com/gajus/slonik) [Gajus Kuizinas](https://github.com/gajus).
+I decided to create this package after reading this blog post from the creator of the NPM Package [slonik](https://github.com/gajus/slonik) ([Gajus Kuizinas](https://github.com/gajus)).
 In the blog post he makes what I think is a solid argument to write pure SQL instead of using libraries like ORMs or Knex.JS as a way to solidify your SQL knowledge, and due to the fact that dynamic query builders (like Knex.JS, for instance) are overkill for most applications and use cases.

 I had heavily relied on Knex.JS in my career up to the time read this blog post, and it really resonated with me so I started using `slonik` to query PostgreSQL databases.
 However, I had grown used to the CLI commands in `knex` to manage migrations and seeding, and `slonik` does not have that capability so I built this package to be used in tandem with `slonik` in order to manage your database.